Błyskawica Gać

 Błyskawica Gać is a football club from the Lower Silesian village of Gać in Poland.
 The club has become well known amongst Polish football fans as a result of the club's supporters regular display of their banner during Polish national team matches.
-As of the 2024/25 season they finished 3rd in the IV liga Lower Silesia.
+As of the 2026–27 season, they compete in the IV liga Lower Silesia.

 History

 The current iteration of the club was formed in 1997 as a merger between three local sides Foto-Higiena Oława, Błyskawica Gać and Korona Osiek.
 The newly formed club inherited the legacy of Błyskawica Gać who were originally founded in 1946 and became affiliated with the Ludowe Zespoły Sportowe in the 1950s.

 After finishing top of the IV liga Silesia East and winning a promotion play-off in the 2017–18 season, the club gained promotion to the III liga.
 Their opening game of the following season was against Ruch Chorzów which, up until that point, was the lowest league game the latter club had contested in their history.
 During the COVID-19 pandemic, the club was accused of discrimination after having banned residents of the Silesian Voivodeship from attending matches at their home ground prior to a fixture against Ruch Chorzów.